 The Board of Directors proposes that the auditing firm Ernst & Young be appointed as auditors, with the authorized public accountant Per Hedström as auditor in charge.

-Resolution on the authorization to the Board of Directors to resolve on new issues of Series B shares (item 15)
+Resolution on the authorization to the Board of Directors to resolve on new issues of Series B shares and/or issues of convertible debt instruments (item 15)

-The Board of Directors proposes that the Meeting authorize the Board of Directors to, on one or several occasions up until the next Annual General Meeting, resolve on new issues of Series B shares.
-The number of shares to be issued by virtue of the authorization shall not exceed ten per cent (10%) of the registered share capital per the date of this invitation, amounting to SEK 17,141,386.50.
-New share issues may be made with our without deviation from the shareholders’ pre-emption right in accordance with Chapter 13, § 1, item 2 c of the Swedish Companies Act and with or without terms of issue in kind or set-off or other terms as stated in Chapter 13, § 5, first paragraph, item 6 of the Swedish Companies Act.
+The Board of Directors proposes that the Meeting authorize the Board of Directors to, on one or several occasions up until the next Annual General Meeting, resolve on new issues of Series B shares and/or issues of convertible debt instruments convertible into Series B shares.
+The Board of Directors’ resolutions on issuing shares and/or convertible debt instruments may lead to an increase in the number of shares representing a maximum of ten per cent (10%) of the registered share capital per the date of this invitation, amounting to SEK 17,141,386.50, however, not exceeding the number of shares and share capital according to the company's articles of association at the time of such resolution.
+At the date of this invitation, such maximum increase represents an increase of approximately two and a half per cent (2.5%) of the total number of votes in the company.
+Issues made by virtue of this authorization may be made with or without deviation from the shareholders’ pre-emption right in accordance with Chapter 13, § 1, item 2 c and Chapter 15, § 1, item 2 c of the Swedish Companies Act and, other than against payment in cash, with or without terms of issue in kind or set-off or other terms as stated in Chapter 13, § 5, first paragraph, item 6 and Chapter 15, § 5, first paragraph, item 4 of the Swedish Companies Act.

 The purpose of the authorization is to increase the company’s financial flexibility.
 In the event of deviation from the shareholders’ pre-emption right, the subscription price shall be on market terms.
 Other terms may be resolved by the Board of Directors.